Installation#

 • The root of the project can be anything – we are going to fix that later.

 • Select the interpreter you installed.
-If you followed the above guides, it should probably be under System interpreter
+If you followed the above guides, it should probably be under System interpreter.
+Look under Conda from the drop-down menu.

 • Create project and wait for pycharm to load.
 Then open settings using ctrl+alt+s (or use the file menu)